opencdx/.github/profile/README.md

 **Repository**: [OpenCDx GUI](https://github.com/opencdx/opencdx-gui)

 **Overview**:
 OpenCDx GUI is the **graphical user interface** for interacting with the OpenCDx platform.
 It provides a user-friendly interface that allows clinical teams and system administrators to visualize and manage clinical data workflows.
-OpenCDx-GUI includes an admin dashboard for administrative control and and client app to configure interface for the public user.
+OpenCDx-GUI includes an admin dashboard for administrative control and client app to configure interface for the public user.

 **Key Features**:
 - **Interactive Dashboard**: Centralized view of the OpenCDx system for monitoring and management.